PawkyPenguin/Soundbrett/README.md

 # Soundbrett

 Soundbrett is a small soundboard for the commandline written in Ruby.
 Soundbrett automatically assigns hotkeys to the soundfiles you give to it.
 The hotkeys can be rebound.
 To install, simply clone the git repository.
-Soundbrett has a dependency on mpv!
+Soundbrett has a dependency on mpv *or* mplayer!

 ## Controls